 I am enjoying trying out various popular recipes with millets in my millet series.
-Apart from millet cakes and cookies, millet Litti Chokha, millet Bisi Bele Bhat, millet Pizza, millet Dosa, millet Idli have all come out good and worth replacing the usual wheat and rice in future too.
-Thanks to Blog Chatter for this opportunity.
+Apart from millet cakes and cookies, millet Litti Chokha, millet Bisi Bele Bhat, millet Pizza, Ragi Dosa, millet Idli have all come out good and worth replacing the usual wheat and rice in future too.

 What Is Koki?

-Apart from the taste, Koki roti is crisp and has a different texture.
-To make Koki Roti, Ghee, onions, herbs and spices are added to wheat flour and then the dough is just made without kneading much.
+- Apart from the taste, this roti is crisp and has a different texture.
+Firstly, ghee, onions, herbs and spices are added to wheat flour and then the dough is just made without kneading much.
 This is because if kneaded then it will give rise to gluten which in turn would make Rotis soft.
 And we want a crispy texture.

-Another unique thing about Koki is that it is cooked twice.
-Yes, one rolled chapati is half cooked then crumbled, again rolled and then cooked.
+- Another unique thing about it is that it is cooked twice.
+Yes, rolled chapati is half cooked then crumbled, again rolled and then cooked.
 In simple words, roll-cook-dismantle-roll-cook till crisp.
 This is the simple but unique way of making Koki Roti.

 As Koki dough is made without kneading much and has rough ends too, then an idea struck me as to why not make this with gluten-free flour only.
 With this flour, the edges would remain uneven only without any worry of gluten being developed.

 Also, as I was making it with a healthy flour so to maintain its health quotient, I used little ghee and added curd to it to get a moist dough.
 Again, if you are fond of ghee then omit curd and add more ghee to the flour.

 Lower the quantity of ghee and it is indeed a healthy flatbread with the goodness of veggies and spices.
 And when made with Jowar flour it is ultimate as it brings with it the benefits of this wonder flour.